-2022 Federal Policy and Funding Priorities
+2023 Federal Policy and Funding Priorities

-With the recent change in leadership at the federal level, the District is optimistic about the opportunities that may lie ahead to pursue specific policy and funding priorities with our congressional and senate delegation.
-While the priorities below may be specific to federal initiatives, the policy positions contained within the broader 2022 Legislative Program apply to all levels of government.
-In general, federal priorities compliment the state priorities identified above.
+Depending on the results of the federal 2022 mid-term election, the outlook for federal partnerships may change.
+With a President who prioritizes climate resilience and environmental protection still in office, and conservation and climate change funding allocated through the 2022 Inflation Reduction Act and the 2021 Infrastructure Investment and Jobs Act, there should still be opportunities for federal support of District priorities through at least 2024.
+While the priorities below may be specific to federal initiatives, the policy positions contained within the broader 2023 Legislative Program apply to all levels of government.
+In general, federal priorities will complement the state priorities identified above.
 Also, participation in federal focus areas is considered on a case-by-case basis and subject to staff capacity.